 As for why we are putting such a strong focus on start-ups and innovation: the energy industry is undergoing profound changes as we tackle the global challenge of climate change, and the transformation is picking up speed.
 As we say in our strategy, we want to drive the transformation.
 But this means we need to see where we are going – as far ahead as possible.
 We promote innovation in various ways within the company, but also in the ecosystem in which we operate, through our partners and investments.
 Cooperation with start-ups and educational institutions is an example of an open innovation approach that Fortum values highly.

 Carbon removal marketplace Puro.earth is a good example of successful partnering.
 We first developed a business idea based on the principles of open innovation.
 It only took a couple of years for Puro to get going and become a significant brand in the growing carbon removal market.
-We realised that we need a world class partner for the scaling stage, so we sold a share of the company to Nasdaq and created a partnership.
+We realised that we need a world-class partner for the scaling stage, so we sold a share of the company to Nasdaq and created a partnership.
 Today, Puro has a strong impact on the new market of global carbon sink development, and the company has created a completely novel business model to answer immense global demand.

 This is what our innovation work is all about: turning wild ideas into business that provides value, not only to its owners and customers but to the entire society.
-Learn more about how to collaborate with us.